RiverHamster/aiprog-pytensor/README.md

+**_WARNING_: The AI Programming Final HW is renamed to [rivertensor](https://github.com/RiverHamster/rivertensor), with scikit-build, autodiff and more.
+This repo is in public archive.**

 # PKU Programming in AI class project
 This library implements basic NN operators, including matrix multiplication, 2D convolution, pooling, activation functions and loss functions in CUDA C++